We need to receive the original warrant card in our office. You can deliver in person (24 hours) or post it to our Westminster office in London.

 The only time you must attend in person is if your police warrant card must be notarised by a notary public.
 However, we find that police officers attend the office regardless, so that they don’t have to leave their police ID.

-We only take a photocopy, which takes 5 minutes, and the police officers take their police ID cards with them and don’t have to leave the ID for the certification.
+The solicitor or notary takes a photocopy, which takes 5 minutes, and the police officers take their police ID cards with them and don’t have to leave the ID for the certification (if the solicitor or notary is in the office!).

 But, if you are not based in London or can’t travel to London, documents can be sent by courier or by post.
 We recommend using a tracked service if you send your documents by post.
 We return your documents in the same way.